DONATE

 Surgery

-Laser treatment or surgery can correct the problem that initially caused the fluid build-up.
+An operation or laser treatment can correct the problem in the eye that initially caused the fluid build-up.
 Laser treatment is fairly straightforward and usually takes about 15 minutes.

 Sightsavers treats and prevents eye conditions including glaucoma in the countries where we work.